rodlie/animsvg/src/patches/qt/README.md

 # Qt 5.12.12 patches

-Patches used in releases of Friction.
+Patches used in Windows releases of Friction.